Cvartel/Open-Source-Face-SDK/README.md

-## Cvartel Open Source SDK
+## Cvartel Open Source Face SDK

-[Cvartel SDK](sdk/) is an open-source library that analyzes images to identify human faces, bodies and skeletal joints.
+[Cvartel Face SDK](sdk/) is an open-source library that analyzes images to identify human faces, bodies and skeletal joints.
 The library is top rated in NIST FRVT with 99.62% face recognition accuracy and is available for C++, Python, C#, and Java programming languages on Windows and Linux.
 It contains [Open Model Improvement and Domain Adaptation Scripts](open_midas/) which allows you to improve model performance for your specific tasks.

 |Face Detection and Landmarks|Face Recognition|Face Attributes|